Dulla Bhatti: Death

 The end for Bhatti came in 1599 when he was hanged in Lahore.
 Akbar had hoped to make an example of him at the public execution, expecting that he would quake with fear, but Bhatti was steadfast in his resistance to the end.
 Bhatti's last words were abuses against Akbar.
-Shah Hussain, a contemporary Sufi poet who wrote of him, recorded his last words as being "No honourable son of Punjab will ever sell the soil of Punjab".
+Shah Hussain, a Sufi poet, recorded his purported last words as being "No honourable son of Punjab will ever sell the soil of Punjab".

+Legacy

 A fragments of the vars (medieval poetry put to music) concerning Dulla Bhatti have survived to the present day. and dhadi Performances recounting his exploits have become less common.

 The memory of Bhatti as a saviour of Punjabi girls is recalled at the annual Lohri celebrations in the region to this day, although those celebrations also incorporate many other symbolic strands.
 The song "Sundri-Mundri" is sung during the celebrations and is a tribute to him.
 Among the significant modern literature inspired by the life is Takht-e-Lahore, a 1973 play written by Najam Hussein Syed.
 A novel based on the life of Dulla Bhatti has been written by Baldev Singh Sadaknama.

 A number of Indian Punjabi-language films have been produced on his life, including - Dulla Bhatti (1966) by Baldev R. Jhingan, Dulla Bhatti (1998) by Pammi Varinder, Dulla Bhatti (2016) by Minar Malhotra.
-A Pakistani film Dulla Bhatti (1956) has also been made.
+Two Pakistani films, Dulla Bhatti (1956) by M. S. Dar and Agha G. A. Gul and Dulla Bhatti (1984) by M. Akram, have also been made.